lifeomic/chroma-react/stories/components/Menu/default.md

 ## Accessibility

 - The anchor element has `aria-expanded` and `aria-haspopup` set appropriately.
+- Menu Item has an optional `aria-label` property.
 - The Menu and Menu Item components have the `role="menu"` and `role="menuitem"`.
 - Pressing `Enter` on the focused anchor element expands the menu.